owfs/owfs.github.io/pages/index.md

 This page is a test of Jekyll and Github Pages. <a target="_blank" href="http://idratherbewriting.com/documentation-theme-jekyll">With the Jekyll Documentation Theme!</a>

-There is no actual page here yet, for the old page, please see https://web.archive.org/web/20190405231200/http://owfs.org/
+There is no actual page here yet, for the old page, please see <a href="https://web.archive.org/web/20190405231200/http://owfs.org/">the Web Archive version of old owfs.org</a>.

-For the sourcecode, please see https://github.com/owfs/owfs
+For the sourcecode, please see <a href="https://github.com/owfs/owfs">https://github.com/owfs/owfs</a>